 Revenue per employee = revenue / total number of employees

-This metric will give you an average figure which may seem insignificant on its own but if it can be compared to previous year’s or quarter’s figures, it can be used to understand which performance was better.
-If it is higher, it’s better but if it’s lower, you need to find out the reasons of low productivity.
+This HR metric will give you an average figure which may seem insignificant on its own but if it can be compared to the billable hours from the previous year’s or quarter’s figures, it can be used to understand which performance was better.
+If it is higher, it’s better but if it’s lower, you need to find out the reasons for low productivity.

 Return on investment

-If you are not getting returns on your investment then there’s something wrong with the way things work in your organisation.
-With the ROI metrics you are able to calculate exactly how much investment is worth.
+If you are not getting returns on your investment, then there’s something wrong with the way things work in your organization.
+With the ROI metrics, you can calculate exactly how much investment is worth, including the returns from human capital.

 Return on investment (ROI) = (Net Profit / Total investments) x 100

 If the number of employees who leave the company is very high, it is high time you find out the reasons at the earliest.
-Not only does it create a negative image about the company, it will also deter new employees from joining you.
+Not only does it create a negative image about the company, but it will also deter new employees from joining you.
 Address the issues and your employee turnover is sure to decrease.
 You can seek feedback about compensation, benefits, work environment and understand where the company is lacking.
+Keeping an eye on HR self-service tickets can also show the areas that cause problems to employees.

 Turnover rate = (number of employees leaving the job in one year ÷ average actual number of employees during the same period) x 100